-The Australian Government Department of Agriculture, Fisheries and Forestry has prepared this draft report for the non-regulated analysis of existing policy to assess proposals from Taiwan and Vietnam for market access to Australia for fresh lychee fruit.
+The Australian Government Department of Agriculture, Fisheries and Forestry (DAFF) has prepared this final report for the non-regulated analysis of existing policy to assess proposals from Taiwan and Vietnam for market access to Australia for fresh lychee fruit.

-Australia permits the importation of fresh lychee fruit from the People's Republic of China and Thailand for human consumption, provided they meet Australian quarantine requirements.
+Australia permits fresh lychee fruit to be imported from the People's Republic of China and Thailand for human consumption, provided they meet Australian biosecurity requirements.

-This draft report proposes that the importation of fresh lychee fruit from all commercial production areas of Taiwan and Vietnam be permitted, subject to a range of quarantine conditions.
+This final report recommends that the importation of fresh lychee fruit from all commercial production areas of Taiwan and Vietnam be permitted, subject to a range of quarantine conditions.

-This draft report identifies pests that require quarantine measures to manage risks to a very low level in order to achieve Australia's appropriate level of protection (ALOP).
-The pests requiring measures are melon fly, oriental fruit fly, litchi fruit borer, lepelleyi mealybug, intercepted mealybug, coffee mealybug, litchi mealybug, passionvine mealybug, citriculus mealybug, Jack Beardsley mealybug.
+This final report identifies pests that require quarantine measures to manage risks to a very low level in order to achieve Australia's appropriate level of protection (ALOP).
+The pests requiring measures are melon fly, oriental fruit fly, litchi fruit borer, lepelleyi mealybug, intercepted mealybug, coffee mealybug, litchi mealybug, passionvine mealybug, citriculus mealybug and Jack Beardsley mealybug.